February 22, 2019 Forthcoming

 Reference - 168 Pages - 15 B/W Illustrations

 ISBN 9781138573581 - CAT# Y382448

 Series: Routledge Studies in Urbanism and the City

 This book breaks new ground in understanding urban indigeneity in policy and planning practice.
-It is the first comprehensive and comparative study that foregrounds the complex interplay of multiple organisations involved in translating indigenous rights to the city in Latin America, focusing on the cities of La Paz and Quito.
+It is the first comprehensive and comparative study that foregrounds the complex interplay of multiple organisations involved in translating indigenous rights to the city in Latin America, focussing on the cities of La Paz and Quito.

-This book will appeal to practitioners, researchers and students working within the fields of urban planning, urban development and indigenous rights.
+This book will appeal to practitioners, researchers, and students working within the fields of urban planning, urban development, and indigenous rights.